hiravgandhi/angularjs-rails/README.md

 Every attempt is made to mirror the currently shipping Angular.js version number wherever possible.

 The major, minor, and patch version numbers will always represent the Angular.js version.

+## IMPORTANT: Requesting upgrades for new Angular.js versions

+Thanks to Nick Clark, we have an auto-upgrader that will upgrade the package to the latest version.
+To request that the latest version of Angular.JS be pushed as a gem to RubyGems, please create a new issue instead of pull requests.